Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 When will she arrive?

 (2) **Dento sen ku te xa preata kewatu.**
-"That is this: _She will arrive when?_."
+"That is this: _She will arrive when?_"
 That is when she will arrive.

 ### keseba - _why_